Graphics Cards Guide

 The card’s fan shroud sports the now familiar color scheme of the series; with its red and black hues splashed on.
-The fan shroud is a part of the card's Twin Frozr IV cooling system that features dual 100mm fans and four copper heatpipes in direct contact with the GPU.
+The fan shroud is a part of the card's Twin Frozr IV cooling system that features dual 100mm fans and five copper heatpipes in direct contact with the GPU.

 The card features Military Class IV components in order to ensure the stability of the card’s operation during intense gaming or overclocking.
 These components are also used in the MSI N780 Lightning and the MSI GeForce GTX 780 Twin Frozr Gaming 3GB GDDR5 OC graphic card.
 In addition, the PCB of the card features a metal plate that should offer some passive cooling to the PCB's components as well as prevent the board from flexing.

 Unlike the new R9 reference cards that have dual dual-link DVI ports, a HDMI and a DisplayPort, the video connectivity options of the MSI card consists of two mini-DisplayPort ports, a HDMI port, and one dual-link DVI-I port (which is exactly the same as the old Radeon HD 7900 series).